Building Expo: Experts advocate hands-on training for industry players

 “In conclusion, the 7th International Build Expo promises to be a fantastic event for anyone interested in the construction industry.
 The theme for this year’s event is ‘The role of professionals, artisans and government institutions in creating a smart, resilient, mega-city,’ which reflects our commitment to promoting best practices in the industry and you will agree with me that our nation Nigeria currently needs some of this expertise at this time.”

-The Expo is scheduled to take place from June 6 to June 8, 2023, at the prestigious Landmark Centre, Oniru Victoria Island Lagos.
+The expo is scheduled to take place from June 6 to 8, 2023, at the prestigious Landmark Centre, Oniru Victoria Island Lagos.

 READ ALSO FROM NIGERIAN TRIBUNE